tianhanl/499-project-setup/README.md

 You can find resources about CMake in `CMake-Tutorial.md`.

 Following are instructions about how to set up project environment from the last semester.
+(This setup guide is for building gRPC from source.
+If you are installing gRPC with `apt`, the installation and the compilation parts will be different.)

 ## Environment